First lessons with micro:bit CreateAI

 9-12 yrs

-These lessons use unplugged activities to introduce AI, link it to familiar technology, and unpack what students already know about sorting data.
+These lessons are designed for teachers and students who have no prior knowledge of AI or machine learning.
+Lessons 1 and 2 use unplugged activities to introduce AI, link it to familiar technology, and unpack what students already know about sorting data.

 Students also have opportunities to discover the risks of bias and importance of diverse training data to make AI tools that work for all people, deepening an understanding of the human role in designing and using AI.